 The Children’s Hospital of Michigan is a freestanding children’s hospital with over 40 specialties, situated in the heart of Midtown Detroit, an area undergoing a remarkable urban renaissance.
 It has a well-established pediatric residency program.
 Residents will experience pediatric rotations with both categorical residents and combined residents.
 The following link provides a comprehensive description of the pediatric residency program.

 During their medical genetics and genomics training, residents will be exposed to a broad range of medical genetics services as required by the ACGME.
 Their rotations will take place in other on-campus DMC hospitals, all only minutes away and connected by an underground tunnel system.
 Rotations in cancer genetics, general genetics, prenatal genetics, laboratory genetics, metabolic genetics, and pediatric genetics will provide the trainee opportunities to receive the required genetics and genomics education.

 In addition to the individualized teaching one receives in his/her genetics rotations, didactic learning opportunities abound, including the Medical Genetics Trainee Journal Club, a graduate level course in Advanced Medical Genetics, and weekly Medical Genetics Grand Rounds.
-Residents also serve as group leaders for the Year 1 Wayne State University School of Medicine’s Medical Genetics course, providing them with an opportunity to develop their teaching skills.
+Residents also have opportunities to teach other residents, genetic counseling students, and medical students, providing them with opportunities to develop their teaching skills.

 Having six months of research/electives available, residents also have the opportunity to perform clinical or basic research, with both clinical and basic science faculty.